Argentina, Uruguay win in long-awaited World Cup qualifiers

 But Chile did not allow the new Atletico Madrid target man to dictate play, and made it 1-1 in the 54th when veteran striker Alexis Sanchez beat Uruguayan goalkeeper Martín Campaña with a gentle right-leg shot.

-As coach Oscar Tabarez predicted, Uruguay missed its hardcore supporters in the stadium.
+As coach Oscar Tabarez predicted, Uruguay missed its hardcore supporters in the Estadio Centenario.
 But just as the few staffers and players in attendance thought the match would end in a draw, Maxi Gómez struck from the edge of the box at stoppage time.

+“There’s still a lot of uncertainty in these qualifiers, we just don’t know how it will be,” Tabarez said, in a reference to the pandemic.
+“To play without fans affects us a lot.
+As long as there is no attendance this will not be soccer.”

+In his celebration, Suárez showed a shirt that wished goalkeeper Fernando Muslera well.
+Muslera is recovering from a leg bone fracture and his mother died recently.

 Uruguay will face Ecuador in the next round.
 Chile will host Colombia.